h-bessa/Algo-ReactFrontend_Sample/Frontend/react-level-1/README.md

 ## How to use

 I used create-react-app for this exercice without any external libraries.
+Use `` yarn start
 ``
-yarn start
-``
+to launch the app in localhost mode.